restlessmodem/c-world/README.md

 #### Things to know:
 * **For the application to start successfully the folder "designs" needs to be available in the application folder and be filled with fish designs.**
 * Fish Designs can be added in the "designs" folder by the user in the given format but at least one design needs to be availabe for the application to run successfully.
+Nine are available by default.
 They need to be padded with whitespaces.
 * Fish specific actions (shortcuts like k = kill or r = rename) work on the selected fish.
 You may select a fish by pressing 's' and typing its name.
 * The number next to a fish's name indicates its health.
 Fish lose health over time, you can restore it by feeding.
 You can only feed all fish at the same time.
 * The `waterContamination` gets worse over time.
 You can mitigate it by cleaning.
 With rising water contamination the fish start to lose health much quicker.